kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/src/Programming/Obstacle_Challenge/README.md

            Take the absolute value of a number in the range of -100 to 100 and convert it to the PWM duty cycle.
 Meanwhile, set the high and low states of two pins based on the sign of the value to control forward and reverse rotation or to stop.

         __jetson_all():__<br>
-           Receive updated data sent from the Jetson Nano controller via the UART protocol and store it in a queue, ensuring that this process runs continuously to maintain real-time data updates.
+           Receive updated data sent from the Jetson Orin Nano controller via the UART protocol and store it in a queue, ensuring that this process runs continuously to maintain real-time data updates.

         __run_encoder():__<br>
            By reading the current value of the DC motor to calculate its rotation angle, conditions are set based on the calculation results to control the motor to move straight to the specified rotation angle.
 This design allows for precise motor adjustments, ensuring that the vehicle moves steadily during operation and accurately reaches the intended target angle.